 Prior to a hearing, the student may be asked whether they wish to waive the hearing by acknowledging responsibility.
-In these cases, the student will receive an official notification describing the alleged violation, the associated charge(s), and the sanction(s) that will be imposed if the student acknowledges responsibility.
-Students who acknowledge responsibility will not be entitled to an appeal.
-If the student does not acknowledge responsibility, an administrative hearing will proceed.
+In these cases, the student will receive an official notification describing the alleged violation(s), the associated charge(s), and the sanction(s) that will be imposed if the student acknowledges responsibility.
+If the student acknowledges responsibility for the violation(s)/associated charge(s) and agrees to the sanction(s), the student will not be entitled to an appeal.
+If the student acknowledges responsibility for the violation(s)/associated charge(s) but does not agree to the sanction(s), a sanctions-only administrative hearing will proceed, and the student will not be entitled to an appeal, except as to the sanction(s) imposed.
+If the student does not acknowledge responsibility for the violation(s)/associated charge(s), an administrative hearing will proceed.